Richard-013/Code-Log/Round1Log.md

 ### Day 1 - Friday - 14/02

-Started work on Crazy Eights card game Unity project.
-Made a rough plan of the requirements for the basic game functionality (ignored UI/Animation etc. for now).
+- Started work on Crazy Eights card game Unity project
+- Made a rough plan of the requirements for the basic game functionality (ignored UI/Animation etc. for now)

-Implemented the Card class to hold individual card data and a Deck class that generates the instances for the cards.
-Added an altered Fisher-Yates shuffle as a shuffle function for the deck.
+- Implemented the Card class to hold individual card data and a Deck class that generates the instances for the cards
+- Added an altered Fisher-Yates shuffle as a shuffle function for the deck

 Repo for Project: [Crazy Eights](https://github.com/Richard-013/Crazy-Eights)

 ### Day 2 - Saturday - 15/02

-Started work on game management class and player class.
-Reworked some of the initial code to better suit the use of a game manager entity.
+- Started work on game management class and player class
+- Reworked some of the initial code to better suit the use of a game manager entity

 Repo for Project: [Crazy Eights](https://github.com/Richard-013/Crazy-Eights)

 ### Day 3 - Sunday - 16/02

-Overhauled system to use GameObjects to store all data.
-Created functions for distributing hands of cards.
-Automatically create cards in scene and position them in each players hand.
+- Overhauled system to use GameObjects to store all data
+- Created functions for distributing hands of cards
+- Automatically create cards in scene and position them in each players hand.

-Generated a material for each card from textures and assign them to the correct cards when the deck is generated.
+- Generated a material for each card from textures and assign them to the correct cards when the deck is generated

 Repo for Project: [Crazy Eights](https://github.com/Richard-013/Crazy-Eights)

 ### Day 4 - Monday - 17/02

-Reworked card positioning system so initial hand can be any size and overlap cards when needed.
-Set deck beside the last played card.
-Fixed textures for cards by making them opaque but still use Alpha Clipping to tidy corners.
+- Reworked card positioning system so initial hand can be any size and overlap cards when needed
+- Set deck beside the last played card in center of all players
+- Fixed textures for cards by making them opaque but still use Alpha Clipping to tidy corners

-Started functionality of drawing a card from the deck to a player hand, still needs movement.
+- Started functionality of drawing a card from the deck to a player hand

 Repo for Project: [Crazy Eights](https://github.com/Richard-013/Crazy-Eights)